Women & Depression: The Numbers Tell a Story

 Supplementation with 1000 mg of curcumin twice daily for 6 weeks in one group, and 8 weeks in the other group were associate with decreases in inflammatory cytokines and salivary cortisol- as well as other findings that clearly demonstrated that curcumin supplementation influences several biomarkers that can lead to decreased depression.

 Additionally, along with its anti-inflammatory effects, curcumin possesses adaptogen-like effects on the HPA Axis leading to cortisol regulation and stress modulation, neurotransmitter imbalances, modulation of mitochondrial function (improving cellular energy function), and reduction of oxidative stress – all of which exert a powerful antidepressant effect –even in those with major depression.
-The image below is from Lopresti AL. Curcumin for neuropsychiatric disorders: a review of in vitro, animal and human studies.
-J Psychopharmacol.
-2017 Mar;31(3):287-302, and illustrates these many likely mechanisms of action.
+An article by Lopresti, Curcumin for Neuropsychiatric Disorders, illustrates these many likely mechanisms of action.

 Use and Safety